Obvio Attendee Check in Process

 undefined

-To skip the password creation step, navigate to the general tab in Obvio and "Require password" toggle the switch to grey.
-See below for a visual.
+To skip the password creation step, navigate to the Check-in > Password tab in Obvio and Disable the option here: See below for a visual.

 If the toggle above is blue, the password creation step is enabled.